evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

   // Calculates the location of the habitable zone var habitableZone = (function() {
-    var innerEdgeMultiplier = 0.84, // The distance in AUs of the inner edge of the habitable zone outerEdgeMultiplier = 1.7;   // The distance in AUs of the outer edge of the habitable zone
+    var innerEdgeMultiplier = 0.84, // The distance in AUs of the inner edge of the habitable zone outerEdgeMultiplier = 1.7,   // The distance in AUs of the outer edge of the habitable zone

+      values = {
+        innerDistancePixels: 1, // The distance from the Sun to the inner edge of the habitable zone, in pixels
+        outerDistancePixels: 1 // The distance from the Sun to the outer edge of the habitable zone, in pixels }

+    // Update habitable zone based on the mass of the Sun.
+    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function update(massOfTheSunRatio) {
+      var sunLuminocity = Math.pow(massOfTheSunRatio, 3);
+      values.innerDistancePixels = innerDistancePixels(sunLuminocity);
+      values.outerDistancePixels = outerDistancePixels(sunLuminocity);
+    }

     // Returns the distance of the outer edge of the habitable zone form the Sun in meters.
-    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function outerDistanceMeters(massOfTheSunRatio) {
+    // `sunLuminocityRatio` is a proportion of Sun luminocity (default is 1). function outerDistanceMeters(sunLuminocityRatio) {
-      var newSunLuminocity = Math.pow(massOfTheSunRatio, 3);
-      return Math.sqrt(newSunLuminocity) * outerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
+      return Math.sqrt(sunLuminocityRatio) * outerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
     }

     // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function outerDistancePixels(massOfTheSunRatio) {
+    // `sunLuminocityRatio` is a proportion of Sun luminocity (default is 1). function outerDistancePixels(sunLuminocityRatio) {
-      return outerDistanceMeters(massOfTheSunRatio) / physics.constants.scaleFactor;
+      return outerDistanceMeters(sunLuminocityRatio) / physics.constants.scaleFactor;
     }

     // Returns the distance of the inner edge of the habitable zone form the Sun in meters.
-    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function innerDistanceMeters(massOfTheSunRatio) {
+    // `sunLuminocityRatio` is a proportion of Sun luminocity (default is 1). function innerDistanceMeters(sunLuminocityRatio) {
-      var newSunLuminocity = Math.pow(massOfTheSunRatio, 3);
-      return Math.sqrt(newSunLuminocity) * innerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
+      return Math.sqrt(sunLuminocityRatio) * innerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
     }

     // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-    // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function innerDistancePixels(massOfTheSunRatio) {
+    // `sunLuminocityRatio` is a proportion of Sun luminocity (default is 1). function innerDistancePixels(sunLuminocityRatio) {
-      return innerDistanceMeters(massOfTheSunRatio) / physics.constants.scaleFactor;
+      return innerDistanceMeters(sunLuminocityRatio) / physics.constants.scaleFactor;
     }

     return {
-      outerDistancePixels: outerDistancePixels,
-      innerDistancePixels: innerDistancePixels
+      update: update,
+      values: values
     };
   })();